 The Reading Component of both the Academic and the General Training IELTS exams are designed to assess your reading comprehension skills.
-Students from Singapore often struggle to score well in this part of the exam since the Academic reading test contains passages and questions that are more challenging than the General Training test.
-Therefore it is extremely important to practice properly if you want to do well.
+Students from Singapore often struggle to score well in this part of the Academic exam since the Academic reading test contains passages and questions that are more challenging than the General Training test.
+Therefore, it is extremely important to prepare and practice properly if you want to do well.
 On this page, you will find important tips on what reading skills you should practice in order to score well in the reading section of the exam.

 The Difference Between The Academic And General Training IELTS Tests